 In January 2009, new legislation came into force which prevents tour operators from selling holiday travel insurance unless they are authorised by the Financial Services Authority to do so.
 For small businesses such as ours, the costs of becoming authorised outweigh the benefits.
 Unless you have your own comprehensive travel insurance, you may be affected by the new regulations, as we will no longer be able to arrange your travel insurance.

-We strongly recommend that you obtain insurance cover for holidays.
-Please ensure that your insurance is effective for the period between booking and the holiday departure date as well as for the duration of the holiday itself.
+We strongly recommend that you obtain insurance cover for holidays within the U.K. Please ensure that your insurance is effective for the period between booking and the holiday departure date as well as for the duration of the holiday itself.

 Please note that IC Travel is not able to sell, or to make recommendations about, any holiday insurance policies.